 In the event that an evil thief successfully snatches your laptop (the outrage!), or you happen to lose your phone (doh!), anti-theft tracking services can lock outsiders out of your files and protect your data by remotely erasing the contents of your device.

 If you have an Apple device, take advantage of Apple’s Find my iPhone, iPad and Mac.
 Third-party services like Orbicule Undercover and Prey are also highly effective at locating your things and nabbing thieves.
 These services track down your gear by using your device’s GPS coordinates and built-in camera to zero in on the bad guys (say “cheese,” evildoers!).

-If your password resembles any of the worst passwords of 2014 (“123456”? “password”?
-Seriously?), you needed to change it… yesterday.
+If your password resembles any of the worst passwords on the internet (“123456”? “password”?
+Seriously?), you need to change it… pronto.
 How about downloading a password manager to generate and manage unique, uncrackable passwords for each of your accounts?

 Yes, you heard right — a unique, uncrackable password for each account.
 When you’re juggling many logins across multiple platforms, it’s incredibly tempting to use the same password for everything.
 Don’t make things so easy for hackers!
 Set a unique password for each of your accounts.

 If your service provider offers 2-step verification, USE IT.
 This is a two-step login process that adds an extra layer of security to your online accounts.
 In the first step, you enter your password.
 In the second step, a code is sent to your smartphone as a text or voice message, which you then submit to complete the login process.